 Description:

 'Stone Soup' is an old French folktale in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal that everyone enjoys, and exists as a moral regarding the value of sharing.
-This charming rendition is a musical set in the snowy arctic.
-The characters are all indigenous animals, including a clever arctic fox, an arctic lemming, a walrus, puffins, a polar bear, and a magical narwhal.
+Pegasus Theatre's charming rendition is a musical set in the snowy Arctic.
+The characters are all indigenous animals, including a clever arctic fox, a lemming, a walrus, puffins, a polar bear, and a magical narwhal.
 This story inspires the qualities of generosity, coming together as a community, and the value of looking beyond stereotypes.

 'Stone Soup' is an old French folktale in which hungry strangers convince the people of a town to each share a small amount of their food in order to make a meal that everyone enjoys, and exists as a moral regarding the value of sharing.
-This charming rendition is a musical set in the snowy arctic.
-The characters are all indigenous animals, including a clever arctic fox, an arctic lemming, a walrus, puffins, a polar bear, and a magical narwhal.
+Pegasus Theatre's charming rendition is a musical set in the snowy Arctic.
+The characters are all indigenous animals, including a clever arctic fox, a lemming, a walrus, puffins, a polar bear, and a magical narwhal.
 This story inspires the qualities of generosity, coming together as a community, and the value of looking beyond stereotypes.